Register of Annually Funded Scholarships

 The Teresa C. Anderson Scholarship - Established in July 2000—an annual scholarship established by Teresa Anderson, a graduate of Francis Marion University.
 The scholarship is awarded to a graduate of Wilson High School who does not qualify for the state’s LIFE or HOPE Scholarship.

-The Doctors Bruce & Lee Foundation Nursing Scholarship - Established in May 1998 and funded through a generous grant from the Doctors Bruce and Lee Foundation—awards for students who are bona fide residents of the following counties: Florence, Darlington, Dillon, Marion, Williamsburg, Clarendon, and Marlboro counties, and who are in the Francis Marion University pre-nursing program or the cooperative FMU/MUSC BSN program.
+The Drs.
+Bruce and Lee Foundation Nursing Scholarship – Established in May 1998 and funded through a generous grant from the Doctors Bruce and Lee Foundation—awards for students who are bona fide residents of the following counties: Florence, Darlington, Dillon, Marion, Williamsburg, Clarendon, and Marlboro counties, and who are in the Francis Marion University pre-nursing or nursing program.

 The Gerald Allen Burley Jr. Memorial Scholarship - Established in July 1989 by Mr. and Mrs. Gerald A. Burley Sr. in memory of their son—an award made to deserving Francis Marion University students from the Pee Dee region of South Carolina.

-Carolinas Hospital Volunteer Auxiliary Scholarship - Established in August 2000 by the Carolinas Hosptial Volunteer Auxiliary—an award for a junior or senior who is pursuing a health-related major.
+The Carolinas Hospital Volunteer Auxiliary Scholarship – Established in August 2000 by the Carolinas Hospital Volunteer Auxiliary—an award for a sophomore, junior or senior who is pursuing a health-related major.
 Recipient must be a resident of Florence or a surrounding county.

-The Eva and Emery Cramer Memorial Scholarship - Established in December 1992 by Sandra S. Levy and Sheila S. Garrett to honor the memory of their maternal grandparents—an annual award made to a junior who displays good character and has demonstrated high academic achievement.
+The Eva and Emery Cramer Memorial Scholarship – Established in December 1992 by Sandra S. Levy and Sheila S. Garrett to honor the memory of their maternal grandparents—an annual award made to a junior who displays good character and has demonstrated high academic achievement while pursuing a major in the liberal arts field.

 The Adam Robert Doub Memorial Scholarship - Established in October 2004 by his sister, Misty Doub, in loving memory of Adam—an annual award made to a student involved in university and community activities.